 Incident reports are mandatory whenever a student-athlete or coach is injured during a NICA activity.
 These incident reports are submitted by each team’s Designated Reporter or an independent rider’s parent.
 For more information on safety reporting please see our brochure here.

 NICA insurance coverage is for registered student-athletes and registered coaches injured while participating in the sanctioned pre-ride and race events.
 For more information on NICA Insurance Coverage, please see our FAQ here.

-The Teen Trail Corps Program teaches student athletes to give back to their sport by helping to maintain trails and develop relationship with land owners.
+The Teen Trail Corps Program teaches student-athletes to give back to their sport by helping to maintain trails and develop relationships with land owners.
 Athletes can earn badges for stewarding or advocating for mountain biking in different ways.

 NICA Adventure programming helps students discover the joy of biking and outdoor adventures.
 We use games and experiential education to help students challenge themselves at their own pace and develop a lifelong love of cycling.